awslabs/aiops-modules/modules/sagemaker/sagemaker-endpoint/README.md

 - `model-package-arn`: Model package ARN or
 - `model-package-group-name`: Model package group name to pull latest approved model from
 - `model-bucket-arn`: Model bucket ARN

+The user must specify either `model-package-arn` for a specific model or `model-package-group-name` to automatically pull latest approved model from the model package group and deploy and endpoint.
+The latter is useful to scenarios where endpoints are provisioned as part of automated Continuous Integration and Deployment pipeline.

 #### Optional